everget/scancss/README.md

 #### collectStylesheetSizeData

+Use this flag to fill `report.styleSheetSize` stats metric

 * Default: `true`

 #### collectCommentsData

+Use this flag to fill `report.comments` stats metric

 * Default: `true`

 #### collectAtRulesData

+Use this flag to fill `report.atRules`, `report.mediaQueries`, `report.keyframes` stats metrics and to enable handling rules, selectors, declarations in at-rule blocks

 * Default: `true`

 #### collectRulesData

+Use this flag to fill `report.rules` and `report.selectors` stats metrics

 * Default: `true`

 #### collectSelectorsData

+Use this flag to fill `report.selectors` stats metric

 * Default: `true`

 #### collectSelectorsUsage

+Use this flag to fill `report.selectors.usage` stats metric

 * Default: `true`

 #### selectorComplexityThreshold

+Use this value to set a threshold of the base parts of a selector to consider the selector as complex and to count in `report.selectors.complex` stats metric

 * Default: `4`

 #### collectSpecificityGraphData

+Use this flag to fill `report.selectors.specificityGraphData` stats metric

 * Default: `false`